-Conversations, estimations, and prognostications for the upcoming LSU Tigers football season has gone from a meow to a roar.
+Conversations, estimations, and prognostications for the upcoming LSU Tigers football season have gone from a meow to a roar.

 Football fans- this is not a drill.